-regulatory policies.
-Especially, strategic complementarity or strategic substitutability of the each country's financial regulatory policies makes a big difference in the international policy coordination mechanism.
+When there is the positive cross-border externality in the financial regulatory policies, it is required to consider the strategic interaction between each country's financial regulatory policies.
+Especially, strategic substitutability of each country's financial regulatory policies makes a big difference in the international policy coordination mechanism from the case of strategic complementarity of regulatory policies.
 When the strategic properties of financial regulatory policies are characterized by strategic substitutes, each country prefers to free ride the other country's financial regulatory efforts taking advantage of the positive spillover effects of the other country.
-However, when financial regulatory policies take the property of strategic complementarity, international coordination over financial regulatory policies become somewhat involved although free riding incentives are removed, in contrary to the case of strategic substitutability.
+However, when financial regulatory policies take the property of strategic complementarity, international coordination over financial regulatory policies become more uncertain with multiple equilibria although free riding incentives are removed, in contrary to the case of strategic substitutability.

 In case of strategic complementarity of financial regulatory policies, there might be multiple policy coordination equilibria under complete information about the payoffs from each policy choice.
 In this case, explicit coordination mechanism is required to prevent a serious uncertainty caused by the multiple equilibria in international policy coordination.
-If we consider the possible informational barriers including the noisy signals between coordinating countries, a unique equilibrium of policy coordination can be achieved, while multiple equilibria are unavoidable under complete information given strategic complementarity of regulatory policies as demonstrated in general global game theoretic literatures.
+If we introduce informational barriers with noisy signals about banking sector's efficiency of coordinating countries, a unique equilibrium